 Start with a swim in the indoor pool, or a quick shvitz in the steam or dry sauna.
 And then yield to the pleasures of an array of therapies and body treatments.

 There’s a massage for Migraine Relief ($75 for 25 minutes), CranioSacral bodywork ($140, 50 minutes), and even Float Therapy in a large, illuminated tank.
 It’s nothing like the coffin-like deprivation tanks of old ($90, 50 minutes).

 Just the Facts

-There are packages and discounts midweek and off-season, but figure on about $500-$600 per person per night, which includes three gourmet meals per day, group fitness and wellness classes, lectures and cooking demos, use of spa and fitness facilities, guided group adventures, valet parking, wi-fi, daily newspaper, and all gratuities (18% is added as service charge, so no tipping necessary during your stay).
+There are packages and discounts midweek and off-season.
+But figure on about $500-$600 per person per night.
+This includes three gourmet meals per day, group fitness and wellness classes, lectures and cooking demos, use of spa and fitness facilities, guided group adventures, valet parking, wi-fi, daily newspaper, and all gratuities.
+18% is added as service charge, so no tipping necessary during your stay.
 Does not include alcoholic beverages or spa treatments.